MicrosoftDocs/mesh-docs/mesh/develop/developer-partner-page.md

 - System integration (e.g. setting up and onboarding organizations onto M365)

-- Onboarding organizations to the future with Microsoft Mesh as a Service;
+- Onboarding new employees, trainings and various other services in Mesh worlds

 #### Contact info